Ebiroll/RAK811_BreakBoard/README.md

 If you want to use the full 32K ram you can change this line before copy
         "ldscript": "/home/olof/rak/STM32L151XBA_FLASH.ld"

+Note, This step is not necessary as we have added boards_dir = . to platformio.ini

 If you use, platformio ide, press

     1) Home button
     2) Platforms/ST STM32 reveal button

 ![instruction](instruction.png)

     cp rak811.json ~/.platformio/platforms/ststm32/boards/rak811.json